aospapp/aosp/external/llvm/docs/Statepoints.rst

 Note that the Locations used in each section may describe the same physical location.  e.g. A stack slot may appear as a deopt location, a gc base pointer, and a gc derived pointer.

-The ID field of the 'StkMapRecord' for a statepoint is meaningless and it's value is explicitly unspecified.

 The LiveOut section of the StkMapRecord will be empty for a statepoint record.